 Llama coats can be different from animal to animal—you may get fantastic fiber from one and mostly guard hair from another.
 That’s why dehairing is important to me.
 Llama’s fiber yield (weight) after washing is 90 percent, which means that less than 10 percent is lanolin.
 It is odorless and hypoallergenic.
 The yield per animal is approximately two+ to four+ pounds per shearing, and the animals are sheared every one to three years.

-Our chickens produce eggs year round; we primarily have Black Star or Red Star with a few Leghorns and Araucanas thrown in the mix.
-The Black or Red Star hens are calm and good layers of brown shell eggs.
-They are a relatively new breeds that are “sex linked.”
+Our chickens produce eggs year round; we primarily have Red Star with a few Leghorns and Araucanas thrown in the mix.
+The Red Star hens are calm and good layers of brown shell eggs.
+They are relatively new breeds that are “sex linked.”
 That means that male and female chicks are different colors when they hatch, so you never have to wonder whether you’re getting a pullet or a cockerel.
 The white Leghorns are an excitable hen but they are prolific layers of a white shell egg.
 And the Araucanas produce a green or pink egg shell.
 We rotate our chickens out every three years.Banner photos (from left to right) were taken by: Penny Bauer, Nancy Richardson, Mary Donaty, and Sonny Richardson.
 The llama photo was taken by Mary, the alpaca and chicken photos by Nancy, and the goat photo by Jill Mann.